 Where to stay: For access to the most biking trails and award-winning accommodations, you’ll want to stay at famed Stein Eriksen Lodge in the Silver Lake Village.

 Mt.
 Bachelor, OR

 Mt.
-Bachelor welcomed its first full season of mountain biking on July 1, 2014.
+Bachelor welcomed is welcoming its second full season of biking with a new fleet of Norco all-mountain and downhill rental bikes.
 The trail team has worked hard to build an incredible bike park which features smooth turns and fun features.
 The bike park is still under construction, with about seven new trails still being built.
 Currently there are three blue trails, two black trails and one mixed-service road.
 We can only imagine this new bike park will be a hoot as the volcanic, natural terrain makes for incredibly fun skiing.
 Mt.
 Bachelor is also hosting its premiere season of Gravity Bike Camps, for kids and teens.
 The Mt.
-Bachelor Bike Park is open now through Sept.
-1, 2014 10 a.m. to 4:30 p.m.
-Sunday through Thursday and 10 a.m. to 7 p.m.
-Friday and Saturday.
-From Sept.
-5, 2014 to Oct.
-13, 2014 the bike park will be open on the weekends from 10 a.m. to 4 p.m.
+Bachelor Bike Park hours of operation is June 16 to September 3.

 Watch the video below to learn about the construction and experience of biking the new Mt.
 Bachelor Bike Park.

 Where to stay: Enjoy a central location in between Bend and Mt.
 Bachelor at the Sunriver Resort.

 Whistler Mountain Bike Park

 *The border between Canada and the US remains closed due to COVID-19.
 Check back for more updates.